 Use of weak public key ciphers or insufficient key lengths (e.g. 1024-bit RSA)

 Use of signature algorithms that are vulnerable to collision attacks (e.g. MD5, SHA1)

 And so on…

 Over time, we plan to gradually update and improve our grading methodology to provide a more detailed and nuanced evaluation of the security of a given HTTPS deployment.
 However, doing so is a substantial and time-consuming project.
-We will publish the Secure The News source code is public on GitHub (under the AGPLv3 License).
+If you're interested in getting involved, the Secure The News source code is public on GitHub (under the AGPLv3 License).
 If you don't know what to work on, we suggest taking a look at issues that are tagged with "contributors-welcome".